scattershot-code/Maperitive-Rules/README.md

 // This script will produce a contour map of the area selected by
 // the geometery and printing bounds selected
 // Made by DMK, 2017
-// Adds relief shading so countours can be seen clearer
+// Adds relief shading so contours can be seen clearer

 generate-relief-igor color=gray